EmiRoberti77/sss_mpc_sample/readme.md

-# 🔐 Multi-Party Computation (MPC) with Shamir's Secret Sharing in TypeScript
+# 🔐 Multi-Party Computation (MPC) with SSS in TypeScript

 This project demonstrates **Multi-Party Computation (MPC)** using **Shamir's Secret Sharing (SSS)** in **TypeScript**.
 It securely computes the sum of multiple private inputs without revealing individual values.